shaik1002/biggitlabbomb/doc/user/group/index.md

 ### View users pending promotion

-If [administrator approval for role promotions](../../administration/settings/sign_up_restrictions.md#turn-on-administrator-approval-for-role-promotions) is turned on, membership requests that promote existing users into a billable role require administrator approval.
+When [promotion management](../../administration/settings/sign_up_restrictions.md#enable-role-promotion-approval) is enabled, an administrator must approve the membership requests of users who would become billable users in the subscription.

 To view users pending promotion: